 What type and size tanks should I use with my Cryonite system?

-You should only use liquid CO2 tanks equipped with a siphon or dip tube.
-The standard size of these tanks is 20 lbs (~10 kg) (Note: 20 lbs refers to the weight of the liquid in the bottle when full, not the full weight of the tank).
-Your system can operate with any size tank, but if you want to use a 50 lb (~20 ks) or larger tank we recommend you use our industrial cart.
+Only use liquid co2 tanks equipped with a siphon or dip tube.
+The standard size of these tanks is 20 lbs (~10 kg) (Note: 20 lbs refers to the weight of the liquid in the bottle when full, not the weight of the tank).
+Your system can operate with any size tank, but if you want to use a 50 lb (~20 ks) or larger tank, we recommend using our industrial cart.